fontysrobotics/ARMinor-2020-Autonomous-Toilet-Cleaner/README.md

 from qrCodeGenerator import locationCode
 QRcode = locationCode(X,Y,Z,RotationX,RotationY,RotationZ,Size,QRcodeName)
 QRcode.createQR()

+The X,Y,Z coordinates are used as position of the QR-code within the world.
+The rotationX,rotationY,rotationZ indicate its orientation.
+The size of the QR-code can be altered from its default of 13cm (Size is in cm)
+and the QRcodeName is the image filename.

-This script can also be used within for loops to create largere amounts of QRcodes
+This script can also be used within for loops to create largere amounts of QRcodes.

 ### QR-Detection